dribeiro142/datasciencestudy/README.md

 # Data Science Study

-It's my attemp to learning this amazing area.
+It's my attemp to learning this amazing field.

 Actually, my studies is guided by book Data Science from Scratch, by Joel Grus.